benjacobs101/operations/Health & Safety/README.md

 Risk assessments for the following:

-3D Printing				- Complete
-Bench Grinder				- To be completed
-Dalek Operation & Event Planning	- Complete Electronics				- To be completed
+3D Printing				- Complete with actions to be done Bench Grinder				- Complete with actions to be done Dalek Operation & Event Planning	- Complete with actions to be done Electronics				- To be completed
 Kitchen					- To be completed
 Workshop				- To be completed